Friday, August 31, 2012

 http://www.psychohistory.com/htm/05_history.html

----Then they accused me of violating Alice Miller's copyright and I assure them that she did not mind me distributing her literature freely.
-One morning I woke up thinking I bet they wrote to Alice Miller to complain about me violating her copyright and I went to her website to readers' mail page and sure enough, I found the following letter, when I saw the letter with the tile "Respecting the copyright" and I knew right away it was about me and I clicked on it with excitement to read Alice Miller's answer.
+---Then they accused me of violating Alice Miller's copyright, and I assure them that she did not mind me distributing her literature freely.
+One morning, I woke up thinking I bet they wrote to Alice Miller to complain about me violating her copyright, and I went to her website to the readers' mail page.
+Sure enough, I found the following letter when I saw the letter with the title "Respecting the copyright" and I knew right away it was about me and I clicked on it with excitement to read Alice Miller's answer.

 Dear Ms. Miller,